 Can you be catfished on WhatsApp?
 Not only is this a possibility, but the Federal Trade Commission has revealed that over 46,000 people reported more than $1 billion in crypto scam losses in 2021.
 And approximately one in every three of those dollars were lost to crypto romance scams.

-To avoid this scam: Don’t talk to strangers over WhatsApp, especially when they present suspicious stories or ask you for money or sensitive personal information.
-Block and report the contact and delete the conversation.
+Beware that not all Nigerian WhatsApp scams are this obvious.
+Generally, you should avoid talking to strangers over WhatsApp, especially if they ask you for money or sensitive information.
+Immediately block and report the contact, and delete the conversation.

 In this scam, cybercriminals pretend to have obtained sensitive information, videos, or photos from you.
 They will ask for money in exchange for not releasing the files to the public.
 The scam is similar to ransomware extortion, but the main difference is that the scammer never hacked you, nor does he have the files or information.